The Specification Property for $C_0$-Semigroups: The semigroup specification property and other dynamical properties for -semigroups

 b) $X$ does not contain $c_0$ and $\langle \varphi,f_j\rangle \in C^{1}(I_j)$, $\varphi\in X'$, $j\in\Gamma$,\\ then the semigroup $(T_t)_{t\geq 0}$ has the SgSP. \end{proposition}

 \begin{proof} The result directly follows from the Corollary 2.3 in \cite{mangino_peris2011frequently} and Proposition \ref{FHC->SP2}. \end{proof}

-\begin{remark} It was pointed out in Remark 2.4 in \cite{mangino_peris2011frequently} that the spectral criterion for chaos in \cite{desch-schappacher-webb1997hypercyclic} of $C_0$- semigroups implies frequent hypercyclicity.
-As a consequence, if a semigroup satisfies the spectral criterion, then it has the SgSP. \end{remark}
+It was pointed out in \cite[Remark 2.4]{mangino_peris2011frequently} that the spectral criterion for chaos of Desch, Schappacher and Webb \cite{desch-schappacher-webb1997hypercyclic} for $C_0$-semigroups has stronger requirements than the criterion given in Proposition~\ref{Agenerator=>SP2}.
+As a consequence, we can obtain a very useful criterion for SgSP.